List files that are open in pending changelists.

 Note that this option lists files opened in any workspace for the specified user name, not just the current workspace.

-In distributed environments, list all open files that have the
+In multi-server environments, list all open files that have the

 |Can File Arguments Use Revision Specifier?||Can File Arguments Use Revision Range?||Minimal Access Level Required|